lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 If the command is invalid or unsuccessful, key manager indicates done with error.
 Regardless of the validity of the command, the hardware sequences are triggered to avoid leaking timing information.

-The software is able to read the current state of key manager, however it never has access to the associated secret value
+The software is able to read the current state of key manager, however it never has access to the associated internal key.

 When issuing the `generate-output-hw` command, software must select a destination primitive (aes, hmac or kmac).
 At the conclusion of the command, key and valid signals are forwarded by the key manager to the selected destination primitive.